Theo-Jaunet/theo-jaunet.github.io/index.md

 ## Thesis 01/09/2018

-My research is funded by a French ministry PhD fellowship since 01/09/2018, and for 3 years.
+Since 01/09/2018, my research is funded by a French ministry PhD fellowship, lasting 3 years.
 My thesis is also supported by the [M2I Project](https://projet.liris.cnrs.fr/mi2/).

 ### Transparency and Explainability for Machine Learning